nikitavoloboev/moonbit/README.md

 ## Applications
 Here is a list of apps that I use the most in my day to day life, sorted by their importance.

 ### 1. [Day One](https://dayoneapp.com)
 - I often use it to check on events that happened to me `On this day`.
 As well as adding quick entries to journals like `Photo a Day`, `Travel` and `Feelings`.
 - I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).

 ### 2. [Telegram](https://itunes.apple.com/us/app/telegram-x/id898228810?mt=8)
 - This is my favourite messenger and I prefer it over others due its speed, its ability to sync with a native macOS client and the many free and awesome stickers you can use.
-- I use the app to quickly send media/messages between mac and my phone.
+- I use the app to quickly send media/messages between my mac and the phone.
 Sometimes these includes some notes or thoughts I had that I then often transfer to my [wiki](https://wiki.nikitavoloboev.xyz).

 ### 3. [2Do](https://www.2doapp.com/ios/)
 - My task manager of choice.
 I mostly use it to view the tasks I have made on the mac that I need to complete for today.